Meet 2022 race officials

 Official Race Organizer and the brains behind the event, Jerry Wortley dreamed up the idea of Idaho’s Sled Dog Challenge while watching the “Dog Pull” event in the winter carnival.
 Jerry is a long time Iditarod Air Force Pilot with several years of volunteer work and logistics related to the last great race.

-Race Judge: Phil Morgan
+Race Judge: Stan Smith

 Phil Morgan is another Iditarod Airforce Pilot who has several years of experience working with the Last Great Race in Alaska.
 More importantly, Phil completed the Iditarod as a musher himself.
 He worked as a race judge during our inaugural McCall Ultra Challenge in 2018 and will be returning to Valley County for our upcoming 2019 race.

 Mark Cox hails from McGrath, Alaska and works for the Division of Forestry as a Firefighter and in Logistics.